 Firstly, you want to get a large bag of coffee grounds (from a Starbucks or coffee shop as mentioned above) and a bag of topsoil.

 You can mix equal parts grounds and topsoil to create a potting mixture or, if you are adding to flower beds, you can just sprinkle it straight on top.
 Take a handful and spread them onto the top of your soil.
-Make sure you don’t layer it thicker than half an inch or the remains could fuse together and create a solid crust which prevents water getting through.
+Make sure you don’t layer it thicker than half an inch or the remains could fuse together and create a solid crust which prevents water from getting through.
 Use a small fork or a rake to spread the coffee evenly in the garden soil and mix it in with the top layer of your flowerbed.

 You can mix topsoil with the java remnants and then spread that in the same way.
-You could mix it in a large wheelbarrow and then walk it around your backyard, shovelling it out as you go.
+You could mix it in a large wheelbarrow and then walk it around your backyard, shoveling it out as you go.